Diego Rivera

-Between 1922 and 1953, Rivera painted murals in, among other places, Mexico City, Chapingo, and Cuernavaca, Mexico; and San Francisco, Detroit, and New York City, United States.
-In 1931, a retrospective exhibition of his works was held at the Museum of Modern Art in New York; this was before he completed his 27-mural series known as Detroit Industry Murals.
+Between 1922 and 1953, Rivera painted murals in, among other places, Mexico City, Chapingo, and Cuernavaca, Mexico; and San Francisco, Detroit, and New York City.
+In 1931, a retrospective exhibition of his works was held at the Museum of Modern Art in Manhattan, shortly before Rivera's commencement of his 27-mural series known as Detroit Industry Murals the next year.

-Rivera had four wives and numerous children, including at least one natural daughter.
+Rivera had four wives and numerous children, including at least one illegitimate daughter.
 His first child and only son died at the age of two.
 His third wife was fellow Mexican artist Frida Kahlo, with whom he had a volatile relationship that continued until her death.
-His fourth and final wife was his agent.
+His previous two marriages, ending in divorce, were respectively to a fellow artist and a novelist, and his final marriage was to his agent.

-Due to his importance in the country's art history, the government of Mexico declared Rivera's works as monumentos historicos.
-As of 2018, Rivera holds the record for highest price at auction for a work by a Latin American artist.
-The 1931 painting The Rivals, part of the record-setting Collection of Peggy Rockefeller and David Rockefeller, sold for US$9.76 million.
+Due to his importance in the country's art history, the government of Mexico declared Rivera's works as monumentos históricos.
+Rivera holds the record for highest price at auction for a work by a Latin American artist.
+The 1931 painting The Rivals, part of the record-setting collection of Peggy Rockefeller and David Rockefeller, sold for US$9.76 million at a 2018 Christie's auction.

 Personal life

-Rivera was born on December 8, 1886, as one of twin boys in Guanajuato, Mexico, to María del Pilar Barrientos and Diego Rivera Acosta, a well-to-do couple.
-His twin brother Carlos died two years after they were born.
+Rivera was born on December 8, 1886, in Guanajuato, Mexico, to María del Pilar Barrientos and Diego Rivera Acosta, a well-to-do couple.
+His twin brother Carlos died at the age of two.

 His mother María del Pilar Barrientos was said to have converso ancestry (Spanish ancestors who were forced to convert from Judaism to Catholicism in the 15th and 16th centuries).
-Rivera wrote in 1935: "My Jewishness is the dominant element in my life", despite never being raised practicing any Jewish faith, Rivera felt his Jewish ancestry informed his art and gave him "sympathy with the downtrodden masses".
+Rivera wrote in 1935: "My Jewishness is the dominant element in my life", despite never being raised practicing any Jewish faith, Rivera felt that his Jewish ancestry informed his art and gave him "sympathy with the downtrodden masses".
 Diego was of Spanish, Amerindian, African, Italian, Jewish, Russian, and Portuguese descent.

 Rivera began drawing at the age of three, a year after his twin brother died.
 When he was caught drawing on the walls of the house, his parents installed chalkboards and canvas on the walls to encourage him.